101 Ways To Get More Customers Online

-Gone are the days where you can post on Facebook and expect the majority of your audience to see it.
+Gone are the days where you could post on Facebook and expect the majority of your audience to see it.
 Just like traditional media channels, if you want distribution, you’re going to have to pay for it.

 71. Deal with Negative Comments and Reviews Fast

 You need to look out for your online reputation like a hawk.
 It only takes a few vocal customers to put your reputation at risk.
-Deal with negative reviews when they occur by replying to them and being open with the public about why this breakdown might have occurred.
+Deal with negative reviews when they occur by replying to them and being open with the public about why this breakdown might have happened.